Moeness Amin

-Moeness G. Amin (Ahmed Moeness Amin) (Arabic: أحمد مؤنس أمين) (born 1955) is an Egyptian-American professor and engineer.
-Amin is the director of the Center for Advanced Communications and a professor in the Department of Electrical and Computer Engineering at Villanova University.
+Moeness G. Amin (Arabic: أحمد مؤنس أمين; born 1955) is an Egyptian-American electrical engineer and professor known for pioneering contributions to signal processing, radar imaging, and integrated sensing and communications.
+He is Director of the Center for Advanced Communications and Professor of Electrical and Computer Engineering at Villanova University in Pennsylvania.
+Amin is recognized internationally for advancing wireless communications and radar technologies for several civilian applications and defense, and for leadership in signal processing research spanning four decades.

 Early life and education

-Moeness Amin was born and raised in Cairo, Egypt.
-He graduated with a BSc degree in electrical engineering from Cairo University in 1976, and after teaching there for a year, he left to receive his MSc degree in electrical engineering from King Fahd University of Petroleum and Minerals in 1980.
-In 1984 he then graduated with a PhD in electrical engineering from the University of Colorado Boulder.
+Amin was born and raised in Cairo, Egypt.
+He earned a Bachelor of Science in electrical engineering from Cairo University in 1976.
+After teaching there for a year, he obtained a Master of Science in electrical engineering from King Fahd University of Petroleum and Minerals in 1980.
+He later completed a Ph.D. in electrical engineering at the University of Colorado Boulder in 1984.